Mewgrammer/BlazingComponents/Demo/Readme.md

 ## Contents
 This Project contains a Component Library and Basic Authentication for Blazor.
 Components are styled using Bootstrap 4.
-As server-side Blazor does not support stylesheets in component libraries you will have to install them yourself -> Tutorial is provided below.

 There are 2 Packages available on Nuget.org